accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/15.3/annexe.md

     title: Preservation of accessibility information in transformations
 ---

-#### Particular cases
+#### Special cases

-The criterion is not applicable when the destination format does not allow the accessibility information present in the input content to be preserved.
+The criterion does not apply when the destination format does not allow the accessibility information present in the input content to be preserved.